Philippine legal codes: Tradition

 Codification is predominant in countries that adhere to the legal system of civil law.
 Spain, a civil law country, introduced the practice of codification in the Philippines, which it had colonized beginning in the late 16th century.
 Among the codes that Spain enforced in the Philippines were the Spanish Civil Code and the Penal Code.

-The practice of codification was retained during the period of American colonial period, even though the United States was a common law jurisdiction.
+The practice of codification was retained during the American colonial period, even though the United States was a common law jurisdiction.
 At the time, many common law principles found their way into the legal system by way of legislation and by judicial pronouncements.
 Judicial precedents of the Philippine Supreme Court were accepted as binding, a practice more attuned to common law jurisdictions.
 Eventually, the Philippine legal system emerged in such a way that while the practice of codification remained popular, the courts were not barred from invoking principles developed under the common law, or from employing methods of statutory construction in order to arrive at an interpretation of the codal provisions that would be binding in itself in Philippine law.
 (Note: See Sections 8 and 9 of the Civil Code of the Philippines.)

 Beginning in the American period, there was an effort to revise the Spanish codes that had remained in force even after the end of Spanish rule.
 A new Revised Penal Code was enacted in 1930, while a new Civil Code took effect in 1950.